Thermatix/PPLogin/readme.md

 - get_token_path = the path that paypal login will redirect to.
 - refresh_token_path = the path you can use to refresh the access token (expects `:refresh_token` param).
-- user_info_path = the path you can use to retreive user info (expects `:access_token` param)
+- user_info_path = the path you can use to retrieve user info (expects `:access_token` param)
 - logout_path = the path you can use to logout the user with (expects `:refresh_token` param.

-to use these helpers include `PpLogin::Helpers` within your application_controller.
+to use these helpers include `PpLogin::Helpers` within your application_controller, they should be immediately available within the views..

-- user_info = will automaticly return the user info after having been re-directed from the engine
+- user_info = will automatically return the user info after having been re-directed from the engine

-- token = will automaticly return the token values after having been re-directed by from the engine Token Store
+- token = will automatically return the token values after having been re-directed by from the engine Token Store

 There are several methods to deal with the token